 Houston Travel Guide

-But all the hard-working citizens have to play sometimes, and there are some good attractions like excellent museums, the amazing Astrodome sports pavilion, some wonderful theatres and, thanks to the cosmopolitan mix of its residents, some ethnically diverse cuisine on offer in its many restaurants and neighbourhoods.
-For visitors the absolute 'must-see' in Houston is the famed Space Center mission control for the US space programme.
+But all the hard-working citizens have to play sometimes, and there are some good attractions like excellent museums, the amazing Astrodome sports pavilion, some wonderful theatres, and, thanks to the cosmopolitan mix of its residents, some ethnically diverse cuisine on offer in its many restaurants.
+For visitors, the absolute must-see in Houston is the famed Space Center, mission control for the US space program.

 Become our Houston Travel Expert

 We are looking for contributors for our Houston travel guide.
 If you are a local, a regular traveller to Houston or a travel professional with time to contribute and answer occasional forum questions, please contact us.